- September 26, 1994

 - The Meters - "Groovy Lady" (drumline)

-- 1993/11 (~).
-Probably recorded around the time they recorded original version of "Cradle 2 The Grave" (both songs appear in first Volume 1 draft tracklist, cf. Honor Among Thugz), also produced by Professor Jay from Da Nayborhoodz who released their album Afta Dark...
+- Story.
+Very probably recorded around the time they recorded original version of "Cradle 2 The Grave" also produced by Pro-Jay, and other Thug Life songs ("Anotha Jack" and "Out Da Gutta", what gave birth to the Out Da Gutta label in November 13).
+Both songs appear in first Volume 1 draft tracklist, Honor Among Thugz.
+Professor Jay with his group Da Nayborhoodz released the album Afta Dark...
 Illa Than Expected in 1995 with Macadoshis and Rated R as Double Jeopardy in featuring.
+But it was very likely mostly recorded around that time in 1993, even before these songs.
 Macadoshis clearly refers to that album in his verse.
 Pro-Jay also produced for En Vogue, Thicke, Mya or Usher.

 - Samples :